fdclavel/rainmeter/README.md

 ## About this repo
 Rainmeter content.
 Complete skins and experimental WIPs

-Most content is/will be hosted as archives to be added as .rmskin package files
+Most content is/will be hosted as bundled archives, while others are hosted as complete installation-ready .rmskin package files.